When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 in the healthcare industry and

-shake that for that industry.
+shape that for that industry.

 Then I left there and came to